On-premise DRM or Cloud DRM for IPTV in India? A comprehensive analysis comparing costs, security, and key pros and cons of each DRM solution

 1. Deployment Speed & Time-to-Market

 If your priority is speed and agility, Cloud DRM offers the fastest path to go live.
+It’s specifically designed for platforms that need to move quickly, whether you’re entering a competitive market, launching a time-sensitive promotion, or scaling up to meet a sudden spike in demand.

 2. Subscriber Scale & Growth Projections